If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 When you think of “handcrafted” drinks, espressos aren’t the first to come to mind.
 After all, the first step to making them involves specialized machines.

-The machine forces pressurized hot water through ground coffee beans, creating the potent mixture people use as their morning pick-me-up.
+The machine forces pressurized hot water through ground coffee beans, creating the potent mixture many people order first thing in the morning.
 The grind size looks like this:

 Espresso grind size.